tgen/tCoNuT/README.md

 #Usage
 Please refer to tCoNuT workflow for overview and ngs_cna2015.pbs for examples on how to call each script.

-<b>Step 1 (prior tCoNuT):<\b> Align paired-end sequencing data (BAMs) for each control and affected/tumor samples.
+<b>Step 1 (prior tCoNuT):</b> Align paired-end sequencing data (BAMs) for each control and affected/tumor samples.
 Currently, tCoNuT can only be used on human data.
 Run HaploType Caller(HC) on BAMs then annotate with SnpEff/SnpSift.

-Step 2: Create DAT files using tgen_CloneCov.v0092.pl for each BAM.
+<b>Step 2:</b> Create DAT files using tgen_CloneCov.v0092.pl for each BAM.

-Step 3: Run parseMergeVCF.pl on HC VCF to get baf.txt and merged.vcf.txt
+<b>Step 3:</b> Run parseMergeVCF.pl on HC VCF to get baf.txt and merged.vcf.txt